unification-com/workchain_root_contract/README.md

 **`getGenesis`**

-Returns the hash of the Workchain's genesis block
+Returns the hash of the WRKChain's genesis block

 **`getHeader`**